luci/recipes-py/README.recipes.md

       }
   test_location_base (str): the base path to prepend to the test location
     file name with a relative path.
-The value must start with "//".
+The value must start with "//". base_tags (list of (string, string)): tags to attach to all test results reported by cmd.
+Each element is a tuple of (key, value), and a key may be repeated.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#877)):**